opencv/opencv/doc/tutorials/introduction/windows_install/windows_install.rst

    .. container:: enumeratevisibleitemswithsquare

-      + stable and tested build - http://code.opencv.org/svn/opencv/branches/2.4 (the number at the end will change with every new realease, so change it to that)
+      + stable and tested build - http://code.opencv.org/svn/opencv/tags/2.4.1 (the number at the end will change with every new realease, so change it to that)
       + development build - http://code.opencv.org/svn/opencv/trunk/

-While the later one may contain a couple of new and experimental algorithms, performance increases and interface improvements, be aware, that it may also contain many-many bugs.
+While the later one may contain a couple of new and experimental algorithms, performance increases and interface improvements, be aware, that it may also contain some bugs.
 Using the first one is recommended in most of the cases.
-That is unless you are extending the OpenCV library itself or really need to most up to date version of it.
+That is unless you are extending the OpenCV library itself or really need the most up to date version of it.

 Building the OpenCV library from scratch requires a couple of tools installed beforehand: